 To review and challenge with the Firm’s Senior Partner their goals in the context of their manifesto, the Firm’s strategy and changing business needs.

-To review and recommend to the SB any changes to the Firm’s Senior Partner’s target income.
+To review and recommend to the SB any changes to the Firm’s Senior Partner’s reference income.

 After the relevant period end, and in respect of the UK determined element of the Firm’s Senior Partner’s reward:

-In respect of the portion of performance income determined by the Network Chair, consult with the Network Chair on the determination of target income and on performance against goals and final income.
+In respect of the portion of performance income determined by the Network Chair, consult with the Network Chair on the determination of reference income and on performance against goals and final income.

 To consult with the Chair of the Alliance Supervisory Board in respect of the Firm’s Senior Partner’s performance on the Alliance Leadership Team.